plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Metropolis, N., A. W. Rosenbluth, M. N. Rosenbluth, A. H. Teller, and E. Teller.
 1953.
 Equation of state calculations by fast computing machines.
 J. Chem.
 Phys.
 21:1087-1092.
 (The Metropolis algorithm used in MCMC)

-Michener, C. D., and R. R. Sokal.
+:hibiscus: Michener, C. D., and R. R. Sokal.
 1957.
 A Quantitative Approach to a Problem in Classification.
 Evolution 11:130-162

 Minin, V., Z. Abdo, P. Joyce, and J. Sullivan.
 2003.
 Performance-based selection of likelihood models for phylogeny estimation.
 Systematic Biology 52:674–683.
 (DTmodsel model selection criterion)